Protecting Canadians from Online Crime Act

-Commonly known as "lawful access" legislation, the Act is the fifth iteration of a framework that empowers Canadian law enforcement and security intelligence agencies and the product of four previous attempts made by both Liberal and Conservative governments.
+Commonly known as "lawful access" legislation, the Act is the fifth iteration of a framework that empowers Canadian law enforcement and security intelligence agencies and the product of four previous attempts made by Liberal and Conservative governments.

 Objective

 The Act was intended to address the problem of cyberbullying, which had received a high profile from the cases involving the deaths of Rehtaeh Parsons and Amanda Todd.
 It incorporated recommendations concerning cyberbullying and the distribution of intimate images that were made in 2013 to federal, provincial and territorial ministers responsible for public safety.
-It also serves to implement obligations arising from Canada's accession to the Convention on Cybercrime in 2001.
+It also would implement obligations arising from Canada's accession to the Budapest Convention on Cybercrime in 2001.

 Controversy

-Critics have argued Bill C-13 capitalized on the recent deaths of Rehtaeh Parsons and Amanda Todd.
+Critics argued Bill C-13 capitalized on the recent deaths of Rehtaeh Parsons and Amanda Todd.
 MP Claude Gravelle noted in House of Commons debates: "the Conservatives decided to include things that have nothing to do with cyberbullying.
 For example, there is a subclause on terrorists and something else on people who steal cable television signals, which has absolutely nothing to do with cyberbullying".
 Senator Mobina Jaffer argued in debates of the Senate, "Amanda Todd's and Rehtaeh Parsons' lives would have been no different if this bill had been enacted earlier".